The Danger of Claiming That Rights Come From God

 Moreover, despite the religious rhetoric, the sobering reality is that the legal existence of rights requires not a deity, but human political action.
 Without the framers creating the Bill of Rights and etching them into law, fundamental freedoms such as free speech, religious freedom, due process, etc., would not exist.
 Credit God for rights if you wish, pontificate all you want about their heavenly origins, but only human action can make liberty real.

 Even more absurd is the claim that the government can’t take away our rights.
 Wishful thinking!
-Of course it can.
-On the constitutional level the framers even created a mechanism for doing so—it's called the amendment process.
+Of course, it can.
+On the constitutional level, the framers even created a mechanism for doing so—it's called the amendment process.
 Any constitutional right—free speech, free press, due process, etc.—could be eliminated by constitutional amendment.
-To be more specific, a vote of two-third of both houses of Congress and three-fourths of the state legislatures can repeal any constitutional right.
+To be more specific, a vote of two-thirds of both houses of Congress and three-fourths of the state legislatures can repeal any constitutional right.
 However unlikely it may seem, all of our "God-given" rights are ultimately vulnerable to governmental action.
-Only the will of the people that protects them.
+Only the will of the people protects them.